 Globally, the Geminids are the most active shower peaking at around 100 meteors per hour.
 If the constellation Gemini was at our zenith (overhead), and we could observe the whole sky at once, we might observe 100 meteors in an hour.
 Sadly, for us in New Zealand, Gemini is low in our northern sky so we miss out on half of them, and of course we can’t observe the whole sky at once.
 Still, they are well worthwhile pursuing!

-They will peak in the early hours of December 14th but should be worthwhile for a few days prior.
+They peak in the early hours of December 14th or 15th but should be worthwhile for a few days prior.

-If possible get to a place where city lights won’t spoil your viewing, carry a blanket or a comfortable chair, along with some healthy dollops of patience.
-Be sure to check the weather and plan your viewing around moonrise timings (closer to the 14th the better).
+If possible, get to a place where city lights won’t spoil your viewing, carry a blanket or a comfortable chair, along with some healthy dollops of patience.
+Take some friends with you as many eyes are better than two!
+Be sure to check the weather and plan your viewing around moonrise timings (closer to the peak the better).

 Gemini will be approaching north, below and to the right of Orion.
 Look in the region of Orion, easily identified, and the area of sky to its right, and prepare to be amazed!
 Find out more here.